 Peanuts, Prime Rib, Cheddar Burgers, and THAT Salad!

-No when you went to the Trolley to eat, you knew you were gonna get some quality food.
+Now, when you went to the Trolley to eat, you knew you would get some quality food.
 Menu favorites ranged from the onion soup, to the full salad bar, prime rib, and cheddar burgers.
 No matter whether you were at the bar or in the back room, the salad was always a best bet.
 But what was it going to be?
 The house salad or the salad bar.
 We’ll answer that in a minute.

-Many a patron remember a few iconic memories.
-Who couldn’t forget the peanuts, shells everywhere on the bar area floor providing a slick shell base to crunch when heading to the bar.
+Many patrons remember a few iconic memories.
+Who couldn’t forget the peanuts and shells everywhere on the bar area floor, providing a slick shell base to crunch when heading to the bar?

 That Chilled Salad with Baby Shrimp

 Then there’s the Jolly Trolley house salad and the salad bar.
-Joan Lawrence asked; “Does anyone happen to have the recipe that the original Jolly Trolley used on their salad?
-The salad was made with baby shrimp, chopped hardboiled egg, and had a dressing that was similar to cocktail sauce.
-This was probably served in the 1960’s and 70’s.
+Joan Lawrence asked, “Does anyone happen to have the recipe that the original Jolly Trolley used on their salad?
+The salad was made with baby shrimp, chopped hardboiled egg, and a dressing similar to cocktail sauce.
+This was probably served in the 1960s and 70s.
 Maybe someone from the Barondess family?”

-James Pfeiffer wrote in, “I was a salad boy there in 1970 and made the dressing in a 50 gallon tub but if I told u the recipe I’d have to kill as it was that good.”
-So if you want the secret recipe, track down James.
+James Pfeiffer wrote, “I was a salad boy there in 1970 and made the dressing in a 50-gallon tub, but if I told you the recipe, I’d have to kill you as it was that good.”
+So, if you want the secret recipe, track down James.

 Not to be forgotten in all of this, but who quite often is, was Billy Pavao, a local Hawaiian, who they met at The Ilikai, and brought to New Jersey with them.
 He was one of the main original bartenders, along with Chuck Beddows, and it was the two if them that taught me to bartend after hours every night as they all kicked back to relax after a busy night.